Baked Chicken Nuggets (Video)

 - Line the sheet pan with Parchment Paper (affiliate link).

-- We used a Food Processor (affiliate link) together the Parmesan cheese, Almond Flour (affiliate link), poultry seasoning, salt, and pepper, but you can probably just mix it with a fork if your almond flour and Parmesan is finely ground.
+- We used a Food Processor (affiliate link) to buzz together the Parmesan cheese, Almond Flour, poultry seasoning, salt, and pepper, but you can just mix it with a fork if your almond flour and Parmesan is finely ground.

 - One at a time, dip nuggets in the almond flour mixture and place on the parchment paper.